-The Agents United open platform follows a layered architecture, with different modules performing specialized roles in each layer.
+The Agents United Platform follows a layered architecture, with different modules performing specialized roles in each layer.
 Most modules are interchangeable by new implementations, since they communicate with each other through ActiveMQ or a REST APIs.
-You can find further documentation about the platform in our Github, in particular the architecture repository, and also in the public deliverables of the Council of Coaches project.
+You can find further documentation about the platform in our Github, in particular the architecture repository, demonstrator repository and the tutorials section on the wiki and also in the public deliverables of the Council of Coaches project.

 Some of the modules were developed from the ground up during the Council of Coaches project, and are hosted in the Agents United Github repositories.
 Other modules are externally hosted and integrated into Agents United by their respective owners, who are members of the Agents United Alliance.

 This layer takes care of gathering data from the environment and interpreting it so it can later be used in dialogues by the embodied conversational agents.